osinenkop/regelum-control/tests/test_readme.md

 The default value for `--mode` is `basic`.

 The keyword arguments for `TestSetup` are `config_path` and `config_name` and they correspond to respective paths and names as if your current dir was `presets`.
-Other keyword arguments like `system` and `controller` will create overrides with respective values.
+Other keyword arguments like `system` and `pipeline` will create overrides with respective values.
 For instance `TestSetup(simulator="x")` would change the simulator configuration to `x.yaml`.

 All other classes that you see instantiated inside these lists (like `MPCTest`) are merely derived from `TestSetup` for convenience.